State government AI initiatives

 The benefits of AI in government

-The changes to organizational charts described in this article (new CAIO roles, merged technology leadership functions, redesigned delivery structures) are not theoretical questions for CAI.
-They show up as real workforce needs: new positions to fill, new skill profiles to source, and new conversations with agency leaders about the talent they have versus the talent they need.
-Helping governments build the workforce infrastructure for an AI future is not a new service line.
+The benefits of these teams and advantages aren’t just based in better data sourcing and collection.
+They show up as real workforce needs in a now expanded playing field; new positions to fill, new skill profiles to source, and new conversations with agency leaders about the talent they have versus the talent they need.
+Helping governments build the workforce infrastructure for an AI future is not a new service line but one that, if properly utilized, can help foster a culture of adaptability and innovation.

 The old five-to-eight-year rule assumed technology drove change.
 AI is proving that organizational will—and workforce readiness—matter more.